Infinite-Dimensional Algebraic $\mathfrak{Spin}$($N$) Structure in Extended/Higher Dimensional SUSY Holoraumy for Valise and On-Shell Supermultiplet Representations: Examples of Holoraumy in Higher Dimensions

 The results in (\ref{e:6dHolor}) and (\ref{e:4dHolor}) demonstrate an interesting pattern.
 Apparently the relationship between the holoraumy of the gauge field and the electromagnetic duality is present in the 6D and 4D theory, but this relationship ``evaporates,'' and is not valid (\ref{e:10DFermionicHoloraumy}) in the 10D theory.

 The fact of the ``evaporation'' raises an interesting question.
 Ordinarily, and most often one regards 4D, $\cal N$ = 4 theories as being the result of a dimensional reduction from a 10D theory.
-So is it the case that all on-shell 4D, $\cal N$ = 4 do {\it {not}} show a relation between the holoraumy and electromagnetic duality?
+So are there \emph{no} on-shell 4D, $\cal N$ = 4 multiplets that have relationships between holoraumy and electromagnetic duality?
 The most obvious context in which to explore this question is within 4D, $\cal N$ = 4 supergravity theories.
 However, clearly such an exploration is a substantial undertaking simply due to the complexity of such supermultiplets.
 There is an intermediate theory which does not possess such a high degree of complication.
-There exist a ``variant'' form \cite{SSW} of the 4D, $\cal N$ = 4 Maxwell supermultiplet where one of the spin-0 fields is replaced by a skew second rank tensor.
+There exists a ``variant'' form \cite{SSW} of the 4D, $\cal N$ = 4 Maxwell supermultiplet where one of the spin-0 fields is replaced by a skew second rank tensor.
 In the following, we will study the issue of a possible relationship between the holoraumy and electromagnetic duality within this supermultiplet.